aahmedalz/NBA-Data-Project-/README.md

 **1. Shortened season flagging:** A binary column SHORTENED_SEASON was added, set to 1 for the four shortened seasons (1998-99, 2011-12, 2019-20, 2020-21).
 These seasons were retained because W_PCT remains valid regardless of season length.
 The flag allows analyses to control for this factor.

 **2. Per-game normalization:** Fourteen counting stat columns were divided by GP to produce per-game equivalents (PTS_PG, REB_PG, AST_PG, etc.).
-This addresses the shortened season comparability problem — a team's total points in a 66-game season is not directly comparable to one in an 82-game season, but per-game averages are.
+This addresses the shortened season comparability problem, that a team's total points in a 66-game season is not directly comparable to one in an 82-game season, but per-game averages are.
 The traditional stats model uses these normalized columns.

 **3. Outlier validation:** A check confirmed no records had GP < 50, validating dataset integrity.